simon-ritchie/apysc/docs_src/source/assert_defined_and_undefined.md

 # assert_defined and assert_undefined interfaces

-This page will explain the `assert_defined` and `assert_undefined` function interfaces.
+This page explains the `assert_defined` and `assert_undefined` function interfaces.

 ## What interfaces are these?

-The `assert_defined` function interface will assert a specified value is defined (initialized).
-Conversely, the `assert_undefined` function interface will assert a specified value is undefined (not initialized or deleted).
+The `assert_defined` function interface asserts specified value is defined (initialized).
+Conversely, the `assert_undefined` function interface asserts specified value is undefined (not initialized or deleted).

 ## See also